labs14-market-organizer/backend/README.md

 $ yarn server

 - To run the tests: <br>
--$ yarn test
+$ yarn test

 - Navigate to http://localhost:5000 <br>

 ### Node.js/Express.js Flexibility

--Express is a fast, assertive, essential and moderate web framework of Node.js.
-You can assume express as a layer built on the top of the Node.js that helps manage a server and routes.
+Express is a fast, assertive, essential, and moderate web framework of Node.js.
+You can assume Express is a layer built on the top of Node.js that helps manage a server and its routes.
 It provides a robust set of features to develop web and mobile applications.

 ## Endpoints